![]() |

 About Viktor Frankl

-After the war, Frankl returned to Vienna and became head of the neurological department at the General Polyclinic Hospital.
-He published numerous books, including his best-known work, Man's Search for Meaning (1946), which details his experiences in the concentration camps and outlines the principles of Logotherapy.
+After the war, Frankl returned to Vienna and became head of the neurology department at the General Polyclinic Hospital.
+He published more than 30 books, including his seminal work Man’s Search for Meaning (Frankl, 1946/2006), which blends memoir and psychological insight to illustrate the power of meaning in human survival and resilience.

 Man's Search for Meaning Now a rare edition |